Note

 With solid (3D) elements

-# Get the mesh with the mesh_provider operator
+Get the mesh using the mesh_provider operator.

 meshed_region_32 = ops.mesh.mesh_provider(data_sources=ds_3).eval()